fortran-lang/talks/FortranCon2020-community/slides/compilers.md

 ### Long-term goals

-* Community developed open source compiler and interpreter
+* Community-developed open source compiler and interpreter
+* Prototype language features before including them in the standard
 * Native and seamless support for CPUs, GPUs, and other emerging platforms
 * Cross-platform for major OS's
+* Closer collaboration with commercial vendors
 </section>

 <section>

-### Compiler talks at FortranCon 2020
+### Compiler talks at FortranCon

 * gfortran talk by Thomas König
 * Flang talk by Gary Klimowicz